 Anthony Lorenz (2004) completed his M.Div at Princeton Seminary.
 He is the minister for the Presbyterian Church of the Upper West Conocochegue.

-Kristen Losey (2004) earned her M.Ed in Educational Administration -- Higher Education and Student Personnel from Kent State University.
-She works for the Kent State University College of Business, as its Director of Business Experiences for students.
+Kristen Losey Williams (2004) earned her M.Ed in Educational Administration -- Higher Education and Student Personnel from Kent State University.
+She is the Career Services and Recruitment Coordinator at the College of Public Health at the Ohio State University.

 Traci Rucker (2002) completed her MA in Public History at IUPUI.
 She currently serves as Program Coordinator for the Visiting Scholar Programs at the Center for Advanced Holocaust Studies at the United States Holocaust Memorial Museum.

 David Shahbodaghi (2010) is in medical school at West Virginia University and is a Second Lt. in the U.S. Army.